 - Post your item for trade or sale on local buy-and-sell Facebook groups.

-- The County of Simcoe typically offers a bulky item collection for a nominal fee from June through September; however, this service is not being offered in 2021.
+- The County of Simcoe offers seasonal bulky item collection for a nominal fee.
 Click for details.

 - Take your items to the local waste depot for proper disposal or recycling.